 In our drive-through, minute-to-win-it society, we want things quickly.
-My observation is that my grandmother was correct, “haste makes waste.”
-Regardless of how easy or condensed our daily processes become, some are even quicker to find something else about which to complain.
+My grandmother was correct, “haste makes waste.”
+Regardless of how easy daily life becomes, some are quick to find something else about which to complain.

 However, there is one book of the Bible which does provide wisdom in quick, bite-sized chunks.
 It’s potent and pithy.
 It’s the book of Proverbs.
 One of the results of studying the book of Proverbs will be the attainment of prudence.

 That word conjures images of prim and proper people of olden days.
 The related words, prude and prudish have even worse connotations.
 But the dictionary defines prudence as “the ability to govern and discipline oneself by the use of reason; shrewdness in the management of affairs; good judgment in the use of resources.”

 If you are like me, you stand in need of more of this quality.
 So from the Proverbs of Scripture, let me share 7 life-changing principles of prudence.